 Jan Fleischer is Time Out's former Barcelona Editor.

-The 30 best things to do in Barcelona
+The 14 best clubs in Barcelona

 The 47 best things to do in Madrid

 47 might seem like a lot, but the truth is, this could quite easily be a list of the 4,700 best things to do in Madrid.
 Even that would be selling the Spanish capital short.
 Madrid is a magnificent city, one that ticks every box anyone could want.
 Looking for genre-defining art and elite museums?
 You’ll find plenty.
 Hungry?
 Madrid’s restaurants are some of the best in Spain.
 Short on cash?
 Not to worry, there is no shortage of excellent free things to do here too.
 Madrid is a city that does both.
 There is enough here to keep return visitors engaged while newcomers are in for the experience of a lifetime.
 Madrid is achingly cool, blissfully beautiful and delightfully convivial, all at once.
 You’re lucky to be here, we’ll say that much.
 RECOMMENDED: 🛌 The best Airbnbs in Madrid🏨 The best hotels in Madrid 🏡 Where to stay in Madrid🏰 The best attractions in Madrid